 China’s public healthcare system is best described as inconsistent.
 Many cities have direct access to hospitals and a range of medical services, whereas rural areas can be far away from the nearest clinic.
 The language barrier, slow service and long queues put off most teachers from seeking treatment in a public hospital.

-Despite their appearance, the quality of treatment in many hospitals is up to Western standards, even if the methods used are different- for example, patients are expected to keep their own medical records, hospitals charge very little for consultations, and some doctors get commission from prescriptions.
+Despite their appearance, the quality of treatment in most hospitals is up to Western standards, even if the methods used are different – for example, patients are expected to keep their own medical records, hospitals charge very little for consultations, and some doctors get commission from prescriptions.

 International wings in public hospitals

-There are international hospitals in larger cities such as Beijing, Shanghai and Guangzhou.
-Private hospitals often have English-speaking medical staff with Western training; however the cost of treatment can be very high.
+There are international hospitals in larger cities.
+Private hospitals often have English-speaking medical staff with western training, however the cost of treatment can be very high.

 Teachers working in cities will have access to the sort of prescription medicines you are used to, as well as traditional Chinese medicines.
 Some pharmacists have expertise in both areas, however you may want to make sure of what you are being instructed to take!